Insolvent Sri Lanka should cancel its central bank

 A currency board may be a better fit for the country as it navigates a perilous financial future

-Even in Hong Kong, which has run a currency board since 1983, rumors of an impending demise of the peg start to swirl whenever local interbank rates go out of kilter with U.S. rates — as is the case now.
-But those rumors are always exaggerated.
+Even in Hong Kong, which has run a currency board since 1983, rumours of an impending demise of the peg start to swirl whenever local interbank rates go out of kilter with US rates — as is the case now.
+But those rumours are always exaggerated.
 Yes, the Federal Reserve has turned hawkish, and Hong Kong must, therefore, expect strong capital outflows in the months ahead.
 But it's no big deal.
-The HKMA will automatically sell U.S. dollars to the banking system when the local currency drops to the weaker end of its HK$7.75-HK$7.85 convertibility undertaking, sucking out domestic liquidity so that, as Bloomberg Intelligence strategist Stephen Chiu notes, "local rates may also rise and catch up with the U.S rates, hence supporting the Hong Kong dollar eventually."
+The HKMA will automatically sell US dollars to the banking system when the local currency drops to the weaker end of its HK$7.75-HK$7.85 convertibility undertaking, sucking out domestic liquidity so that, as Bloomberg Intelligence strategist Stephen Chiu notes, "local rates may also rise and catch up with the US rates, hence supporting the Hong Kong dollar eventually."

 Before American economist John Exter came to Colombo to help set up a central bank — he became its first governor in 1950 — Ceylon, as the country was then known, ran a hybrid currency board.
 Ceylon rupees were convertible 1:1 into Indian rupees, but they were backed mainly by British pounds with some Indian currency reserves thrown in.
 That arrangement worked as long as the Indian currency was also linked to the pound.
 It started breaking down after World War II.
 Newly independent India imposed exchange controls on transactions within the so-called Sterling Area.
 A year later Ceylon did the same.
 This created a paradox, as Exter noted, since a currency board couldn't possibly work without free convertibility into its anchor currency.